eXascaleInfolab/GenConvNMI/README.md

 ```
   -h [ --help ]                produce help message
   --input arg                  name of the input files
-  -s [ --sync ]                synchronize the node base, for example to fairly
+  -s [ --sync ] arg            synchronize the node base omitting the
-                               evaluate against top K selected clusters that
-                               are subset of the original nodes
+                               non-matching nodes
+                               NOTE: The node base is either the first input
+                               file or '-' (automatic selection of the input
+                               file having the least number of nodes)
   -i [ --id-remap ]            remap ids allowing arbitrary input ids
                                (non-contiguous ranges), otherwise ids should
                                form a solid range and start from 0 or 1